Narnach/path_of_exile_loot_filters/README.md

 A loot filter is rarely finished.
 Here is a list of things I still intend to change.

 * See if I can simplify some rules and re-think the layout of the filter files.
 With three files, it'd be nice to have some sections that are always the same, and clearly marked sections that are different.
+* It is my intention to eventually merge the Leveling filter into the Maps filters, and only have a Strict and a non-Strict version of the same filter.
+This ties in with the previous point of re-thinking my filter layout.
+I might have to resort to using different raw files to store sections and then using a script to merge them together.
+We'll see what I'll end up doing.

 ## Attribution